ipinfo/erlang/README.md

 ## Installation

-Add this line to your application's rebar.config:
+Add this line to your application's `rebar.config`:

 ```erlang
 {deps, [ipinfo]}.